Our mission is to advance excellence, ethics, professionalism, and leadership in dentistry.

 $1 Million Matching Gift from an Anonymous Donor

-This is a Unique Opportunity to Help Both the College and Foundation!
+A Unique Opportunity that Helps Both the College and Foundation

 The development of a comprehensive report on ethics in dentistry is a primary focus of this campaign.
 This major report will follow the general model that William J. Gies used for his 1926 landmark work on dental education.
-It was described in our April issue of ACD News.
-The Board of Regents reviewed the actionable plan presented in San Antonio regarding the major report on ethics in dentistry.
-The plan was approved and the project is moving forward.
+It was described in an earlier issue of ACD News and periodic updates are reported the newsletter.
+An actionable plan was approved by the Board of Regents and the project is moving forward.
 It will take approximately three years to complete and will consume significant resources.
+As of December 31, 2015 we have received over $951,000 in qualifying donations.
+Thank you!

-Why donate?
 We realize our members primarily give because they love the College, they believe in our mission, and they like what we’re doing.
 We’ve worked hard to have projects and activities that help accomplish our mission.
 That said, our larger donors are deserving of special recognition.
 Five giving levels have been established and we hope this unique matching gift opportunity will stimulate your interest in giving in one of these categories.
 All donations are welcome!
-Please call our office if you would like to include the Foundation in your estate.
+Please call our office if you would like to include the Foundation in your estate, 301-977-3223 or e-mail .

 Recent developments of the American College of Dentists include: